VishwamAI/NeuroFlex/CONTRIBUTION.md

 If you need help or have questions about contributing to NeuroFlex, you can:

 - Open an issue on the GitHub repository
-- Join our community Discord server: [NeuroFlex Discord](https://discord.gg/neuroflexcommunity)
+- Join our community Discord server: [NeuroFlex Discord](https://discord.gg/CUXW65Yz6d)
-- Email the core development team at: contribute@neuroflex.ai
+- Email the core development team at: [REDACTED SECRET]

 We appreciate your contributions and look forward to your involvement in making NeuroFlex even better!